 Prior to joining FAU, Flynn served as Associate Dean for Research in the College of Health Sciences at the University of Delaware.
 In that role, he helped grow the research enterprise by 60 percent, promoted the development of invention disclosures and patent applications by faculty and developed undergraduate entrepreneurial programs and research programs.
-He also served as the founding Associate Dean for Research and Economic Development at The Commonwealth Medical College, a new medical school in Scranton, PA.
+He also served as the founding Associate Dean for Research and Economic Development at The Commonwealth Medical College (now, The Geisinger Medical college), a new medical school in Scranton, PA.
 He oversaw all research activities at the college, including sponsored programs, research compliance, interactions with industry and technology transfer.

 Flynn spent 17 years at West Virginia University, where he served as a Professor and Deputy Director of the Mary Babb Randolph Cancer Center.
 During his career, he has been awarded more than $40 million in research funding, mostly federal grants.
 The National Institutes of Health has funded Flynn’s research program for more than 20 years to study signals that regulate invasion in breast cancer.
 During this tenure at WVU, he was Director of a Center of Biomedical Research Excellence for Cancer Cell Biology, developed mentoring programs for junior faculty, organized core facilities, served as principal investigator on a training grant in cancer nanotechnology and served as coordinator of the M.D./Ph.D. training program.